mrachny/anonymus-browser/README.md

-This solution assumes docker is isntalled and running: https://app.docker.com/signup
+This script assumes docker is isntalled and running: https://app.docker.com/signup

 Select right click->Run with PowerShell
 This will check if any dependencies are missing and deploy it.